qzi/agilelog.org/content/post/Agile/retrospective-using-orid.md

 ### Interpretational

-Initial with "I think that ..."according the fact in previous two rounds
+Start with "My opinion is ..."according the fact in previous two rounds

 Limited in three minutes